Analyzing the usage of custom fields

 Good to know

-Data in this column is refreshed once a day.
-You can see the date of the last refresh above the column (Issues: last refresh…)
+Data in the Issues column is refreshed once a day.
+You can see the date of the last refresh above the column ("Issues: last refresh…")

 Data won’t be available for around 24 hours after the upgrade.

 Finding custom fields that haven’t been updated for a long time

 The Last value update column shows you the last time a value for a custom field has been added or updated in any issue, but it doesn’t include default values—as in, the user must actively choose or add a value for this field.

 Filter your issues by Last value update to find custom fields that haven’t been updated for a long time.
 We consider two years to be quite old, but this will depend on you.

 Check the Issues column to see how many issues are using this field.

 If the fields are outdated, but still used in thousands of issues, this might mean they’re still important.
 If you’re not ready to delete them, you could improve performance by narrowing down their context only to the projects they’re used in.